Updated March 2021!

 This isn’t about me taking some “moral high ground.”
 This is about your privacy, security, and how much you’re willing to risk them.

-The fact of the matter is that streaming content that you don’t own is illegal or will become illegal in the very near future.
+The fact of the matter is that streaming content you don’t own is illegal or will become illegal in the very near future.
 Piracy will always be around, of course.
 It’s been around for hundreds of years in one form or another and will continue to be for hundreds more.
-More on this in my article that looks at Is Kodi Legal?
+More on this in my article that looks at is Kodi legal?

 What’s different now is that it’s becoming easier and easier for the authorities to track who is participating in it.